AWS re:Invent 2021: Key Takeaways

 - AWS Marketplace for Containers Anywhere:

 AWS introduced AWS Marketplace for Containers Anywhere, which is a set of capabilities that allows AWS customers to find, subscribe to, and deploy third-party Kubernetes applications from AWS Marketplace on any Kubernetes cluster in any environment.
-This launch is beneficial for the customers running containerized workloads.
+This launch is beneficial for customers running containerized workloads.
 Moreover, you can deploy third-party Kubernetes applications to on-premises environments using Amazon EKS Anywhere.

 AWS also announced Karpenter, an open-source, flexible, high-performance Kubernetes cluster autoscaler built with AWS.
-Karpenter will improve your application availability and cluster efficiency by rapidly launching right-sized computer resources to meet changing application load.
+Karpenter will improve your application availability and cluster efficiency by rapidly launching the right-sized computer resources to meet changing application load.
 Moreover, it will also provide just-in-time computer resources that meet your application's needs and optimize a cluster's computer resource footprint to minimize costs and improve performance.

 - Construct Hub and AWS Cloud Development Kit Version 2:

 AWS announced the availability of the Construct Hub and AWS Cloud Development Kit (AWS CDK) version 2.
 AWS CDK, an open-source framework, simplifies working with cloud resources using familiar programming languages such as TypeScript, Java, C#, Python, and Go.
 Developers can create and configure cloud resources within their applications using reusable constructs in their choice of language.
-You can also write custom constructs, which later can be shared across teams and the organization.
+You can also write custom constructs, which can later be shared across teams and the organization.